Two-loop renormalisation of gauge theories in $4D$ Implicit Regularisation and connections to dimensional methods: IREG to two loop order: gauge theories

 \subsection{Summary of the results}

-In this subsection we collect the results we found, aiming to compute $Z_{A}$, the renormalisation function of the external gauge boson (the photon for QED, the background gluon field for QCD).
+In this subsection we collect the results we found, aiming to compute $Z_{A}$, the renormalisation function of the external gauge boson (the photon for QED, the background gluon field for Yang-Mills and QCD).
 Defining